Chair – Professor Brian Webster Henderson

 Professor Fiona Coutts is Dean of the School of Health Sciences at Queen Margaret University, Edinburgh.
 Working as a clinical physiotherapist in NHS hospitals, Professor Coutts shaped her professional interest in management of long term Orthopaedic and Musculoskeletal conditions and her research interest in Human Movement Science.
 After entering academia in 1989 at the University of East London (UEL), Professor Coutts became programme leader for the first post graduate MSc in Orthopaedic and Neurological Physiotherapy in the UK.
 Progressing to Acting Head of Physiotherapy, Professor Coutts left UEL in 2004 to return to Edinburgh.
 In August 2004 she returned to Queen Margaret University became Head of Physiotherapy in 2007, Acting Dean in January 2010 and Dean in September 2010.
 Gaining her Professorship in 2016 in recognition of her Academic Leadership and Research has been the pinnacle of achievement in her career as a Physiotherapist, Lecturer and Academic Leader.

-Dr Marc Griffiths is the Pro-Vice Chancellor and Executive Dean of the Faculty of Health and Applied Sciences at the University of the West of England (UWE), Bristol.
+Professor Marc Griffiths is the Pro-Vice Chancellor and Executive Dean of the Faculty of Health and Applied Sciences at the University of the West of England (UWE), Bristol.
 Marc is a HCPC registered Diagnostic Radiographer with twenty-five years of clinical and academic experience and has a research track record in nuclear medicine, hybrid imaging, workforce development, mentorship, leadership, and advanced practice.
-Marc is a Principal Fellow of the Higher Education Academy, a Fellow of the Leadership Foundation, a Fellow of the College of Radiographers, Vice-Chair of the Approval and Accreditation Board at the Society and College of Radiographers and a Fitness to Practice Partner at the Health and Care Professions Council.
+Marc is a Principal Fellow of the Higher Education Academy, a Fellow of the Leadership Foundation, a Fellow of the College of Radiographers, a member of the Approval and Accreditation Board at the Society and College of Radiographers and a Fitness to Practice Partner at the Health and Care Professions Council.
+Marc is also currently an appointed Governor at the City of Bristol College focusing of educational pathways and quality and business metrics.
+Marc works extensively with Health Education England and is also involved in the local Academic Health Science Centre in Bristol.
 His professional background has involved working in clinical, commercial, and academic environments and he has a particular focus on the impact of emerging health technologies on the patient experience.
-Marc’s previous positions include Head of Department for Allied Health Professions at UWE, Bristol and working closely with Health Education England on the development of new professional pathways, namely in Paramedic Science, Physician Associates and Optometry.
+Marc’s previous positions include Head of Department for Allied Health Professions at UWE, Bristol and working closely with external stakeholders on the development of new professional educational pathways, namely in Paramedic Science, Physician Associates, Radiotherapy and Oncology and Optometry.

 David Holdsworth is Deputy Chief Executive of IPO UK (Intellectual Property Office).
 David has extensive experience in both the public and private sectors at an executive leadership level.